siyer7/siyer7.github.io/CCN.md

+## A cognitive neuroscience student's journey of understanding computation

 If your only foray into neuroscience is cognitive, then you may not understand papers coming from its sister field of computation.
 You may not understand what a 'model' means, or why a model seems to be proposed every other day, or how someone could find tuning parameters as fun as 'understanding cognition, emotions, decision making'.
 You are not alone (and I sincerely hope I wasn't alone).
 My aim here is to tell the story of how I came to appreciate these terms and what they represent, as opposed to simply telling you the facts.
 For what it's worth, I think that's how a lot of teaching should be done - motivating a discovery or theory as opposed to listing it down.